The Dual PC Algorithm and the Role of Gaussianity for Structure Learning of Bayesian Networks: The Dual PC Algorithm

-Under faithfulness of the distribution $P$ to the true DAG $\mathcal{G}$, the classic PC algorithm has been shown to be pointwise consistent \citep{pc}, i.e. the algorithm constructs the CPDAG corresponding to the equivalence class of $\mathcal{G}$ as the sample size approaches infinity.
-If $P$ is Gaussian, the estimated covariance matrix converges to the true covariance matrix, determining, in the given limit, conditional independencies without errors corresponding to the so-called ``population version'' of the algorithm which ignores sampling variability.
+Under faithfulness of the distribution $P$ to the true DAG $\mathcal{G}$, the classic PC algorithm is pointwise consistent \citep{pc}, i.e. the algorithm constructs the CPDAG corresponding to the equivalence class of $\mathcal{G}$ as the sample size approaches infinity.
+If $P$ is Gaussian, the estimated covariance matrix converges to its true value, determining, in the given limit, conditional independencies without errors corresponding to the so-called ``population version'' of the algorithm as sampling variability vanishes.
 Furthermore, \cite{consistent} proved uniform consistency in the Gaussian case for certain sparse high-dimensional graphs under additional assumptions.

-\cite{pc} formulated the original proof in the context of causal inference, relying on the concept of d-separation \citep{bnop}.
+\cite{pc} formulated the original proof of consistency in the context of causal inference, relying on the concept of d-separation \citep{bnop}.
 For Bayesian networks $\langle \mathcal{G}, P \rangle$ where $P$ is faithful to $\mathcal{G}$, conditional independence of $X_i$ and $X_j$ given $S \subseteq \textbf{X} \setminus \{X_i,X_j\}$ is equivalent to d-separation of the nodes $X_i$ and $X_j$ given the set $S$ \citep{geigerpearl, vermadsep}.
-Therefore the considerations in \cite[Theorem~5.1]{pc} also apply to the dual PC algorithm, since the properties of the output graph remain unaffected by the different ordering of the conditional independence tests.
-In particular, the population version of the dual PC algorithm will share the same properties as that of the classic PC algorithm, and under faithfulness of the Gaussian distribution $P$ to the underlying DAG $\mathcal{G}$, it will produce the CPDAG corresponding to the Markov equivalence class of $\mathcal{G}$.
+Therefore the considerations in \cite[theorem~5.1]{pc} also apply to the dual PC algorithm since the properties of the output graph remain unaffected by the different ordering of the conditional independence tests.
+The population version of the dual PC algorithm will share the same properties as that of the classic PC algorithm, and under faithfulness of the Gaussian distribution $P$ to the underlying DAG $\mathcal{G}$, it will produce the CPDAG corresponding to the Markov equivalence class of $\mathcal{G}$.